inmindos/thinking-flaws/Social comparison bias.md

 title: "Social comparison bias"
 tags: [ "cognitive-bias", "cbias-act-fast", "cbias-autonomy" ]
 source: "https://en.wikipedia.org/wiki/Social_comparison_bias"
+excerpt: "We have a feeling of dislike and competitiveness towards people who we think are better than us."
 ---

 We have a feeling of dislike and competitiveness towards people who we think are better than us.
 We automatically compare others against ourselves to know where we stand in the social hierarchy.